STEP 4 – GETING YOURSELF OUT OF JAIL (HOW TO BOND OUT)

-Once an individual is arrested on filed charges, the individual will be held in jail until his or her first court appearance.
-However, most warrants for arrest will include a bond amount and bond conditions.
+Once an individual is arrested on charges, the individual may be held in jail until his or her first court appearance.
+However this isn't a requirement, most warrants for arrest will include a bond amount and bond conditions.
 An individual can post bond, also known as bail, and be released to wait for their first court date.
-A bond is a peculiar agreement between the Court, defendant, and possibly a third party.
+A bond is an agreement between the Court, defendant, and possibly a third party.
 Thus, it is important to understand exactly what a bond is and does.

 Bonds and Posting Bond